Hello again everyone!

 I would like to thank all my followers and other writers who interacted with me on this site.
 You were all great and made this an even more delightful experience.
 I will still visit WordPress and read blog posts by you guys (I will also check my blog email if anyone wants to contact me).

 Finally, I want you to know that I will not stop writing.
 To me writing is like food and air: it’s a necessity.
-Maybe I won’t be publishing anything on WordPress, but I will still be doing the thing that I enjoy.
+Maybe I won’t be publishing anything on WordPress, but I will still be doing the thing I enjoy.

 Wish you all a happy life.